 A phase III study comparing Zevalin® versus rituximab for patients with relapsed or refractory low-grade follicular B-cell NHL or transformed NHL was performed (Witzig et al, 2002).
-Patients were randomized to either a single intravenous (IV) dose of Zevalin® 0.4 mCi/kg (n = 73) or IV rituximab 375 mg/ $m^2$ weekly for 4 doses (n = 70).
-The RIT group was pre-treated with 2 rituximab doses (250 mg/m) to improve biodistribution and tumor targeting.
+Patients were randomized to either a single rituximab doses (250 mg/m) to improve biodistribution and tumor targeting.
 After the first rituximab dose on day 1, 111 In ibritumomab tiuxetan was administered to assess biodistribution and to aide in dosimetry.
 No patients received the therapeutic dose of Zevalin® if > 20 Gy or 3 Gy was calculated to any non-tumor organ or the red marrow, respectively.
 Zevalin® was administered after the second rituximab dose approximately 1 week (days 7 to 9) after the first dose of rituximab and 111 In ibritumomab tiuxetan.
 The administered activity of Zevalin® was capped at 32 mCi.
 Patients in both arms of the study received 2 prior chemotherapy regimens.
 The overall response rate (ORR) was 80% for Zevalin® and 56% for rituximab (p = 0.002).
 The CR rates were 30% and 16% (p = 0.04), respectively, in the Zevalin® and rituximab group.
 Durable responses ≥ 6 months were 64% versus 47% (p = 0.030) for Zevalin® versus rituximab.
 The conclusion of the study was that RIT with Zevalin® was well tolerated and resulted in statistically significant and clinically significant higher ORRs and CRs than rituximab alone.
+In a pivotal, nonrandomized, phase III multicenter trial (Kaminski et al, 2001), patients with relapsed, refractory, or transformed follicular B-cell NHL were intravenous (IV) dose of Zevalin® 0.4 mCi/kg (n = 73) or IV rituximab 375 mg/m weekly for 4 doses (n = 70).
+The RIT group was pre-treated with 2